-To decrease and recycle construction waste materials and redirect to landfills.
+To decrease and recycle construction waste materials and thereby reducing waste sent to landfills.

 Recycle and/or salvage 50% volume of non-hazardous demolition waste

 The contractor must have a good plan to manage the construction waste.
 Segregation of materials that can be recycled at a proper location and a bin is a must before sending to a recycler for reprocessing into a new product.